eclipse-tractusx/portal-assets/developer/Technical Documentation/Version Upgrade/portal-upgrade-details.md

 Migration script existing, based on the service type which is fetched for all existing data from portal table service_assigned_service_types, the technical_user_needed attribute is set to "true" for "DATASPACE_SERVICE" services and "false" for "CONSULTANCE_SERVICE".
 Transactional data are automatically updated/migrated.

-Migration script existing, based on the service type which is fetched for all existing data from portal table service_assigned_service_types, the technical_user_needed attribute is set to "true" for "DATASPACE_SERVICE" services and "false" for "CONSULTANCE_SERVICE".

 <br>

 > **_INFO:_** Please note: this is an interim solution which is expected to get replaced/changed in version 1.4.0